 Now, as the second largest city in Japan, Kyoto has some incredible history, culture and vast neighbourhoods to dive right into and explore.
 After all, that’s what makes Osaka so special.

 For instance, in one moment you can be exploring some of the age-old histories, then getting up close and personal with the new side of Osaka at the Umeda Sky Building.

 There’s so much to see and loads of the best things to do in Osaka that you’ll be spoilt for choice.

-Take a look at some of the very best things to do on your next trip to Osaka!
+With that in mind, take a look at some of the very best things to do in Osaka on your next adventure.
+Have the best time!

 If you manage to get here in March and April you’ll see it during cherry blossom season and it is hands down the most beautiful, iconic Japanese thing you’ll see. 🌸